 Federal copyright law restricts the use of video cassettes and DVDs for private showings and prohibits their public performance.
 A public performance includes, but is not limited to, showing a motion picture in a location open to the public, showing a motion picture to a selected group of people gathered in a location not open to the public (i.e. residence hall floor, lounge), or showing a motion picture by broadcast or transmission.
-If a student organization wishes to show a film/movie, a group member MUST CONTACT the Director of the Mabee Center & Student Engagement (bboxdorfer@culver.edu) to discuss obtaining the rights for the movie.
+If a student organization wishes to show a film/movie, a group member MUST CONTACT the Coordinator of Student Engagement (573-288-6334) to discuss obtaining the rights for the movie.
+The College also has a partnership with the Lewis Street Playhouse in Canton, Missouri for movie showings.